pisv/LSP4J_Tutorial/Exercises/1/1-README.md

 In this exercise, we will complete the Exercise1 Project with the required connections and foundation steps to create a Language Server.

 > **NOTE:** When you first open the project there will be errors; this is OK.
-Once you complete the exercise they will be gone.
+Once you set the target platform they will be gone.

+## Target Platform

+Open the [target-platform.target](/Eclipse_LS_Plugin/target-platform.target) file in the `org.eclipsecon.languageserverplugin` project and click on **Set as Active Target Platform**.

 ## MANIFEST.MF

-Start by opening the [MANIFEST.MF](/Exercises/1/META-INF/MANIFEST.MF) file.
+Open the [MANIFEST.MF](/Exercises/1/META-INF/MANIFEST.MF) file.
 Here we will add the dependencies of the project and the exported package; which will be the LS for our plug-ins to consume.

 ### Dependencies

 Either in the **Dependencies** tab or with the **Require-Bundle** tag, add the following two packages:

-**`org.eclipse.lsp4j`** Version 0.2.0
+**`org.eclipse.lsp4j`** Version 0.14.0

-This package includes the interface for implementations of the LSP, `lsp4j.services.LanguageServer`, and all the request, parameter, and response formats for the messages sent between the server and client.
+This package includes the interface for implementations of the LSP, `org.eclipse.lsp4j.services.LanguageServer`, and all the request, parameter, and response formats for the messages sent between the server and client.

-**`org.eclipse.lsp4j.jsonrpc`** Version 0.2.0
+**`org.eclipse.lsp4j.jsonrpc`** Version 0.14.0

 We use only one class from this package: `Launcher` which is the entry point for applications that use LSP4J.
 A `Launcher` does all the wiring that is necessary to connect your endpoint via an input stream and an output stream.